win-ngs/star-windows-build/README.md

 Observed runtimes:

-- Genome index generation for GRCh38: 31 minutes 31 seconds.
+- Genome index generation: **31 min 31 sec**.
-- Mapping, including sorted-by-coordinate BAM output: 3 minutes 4 seconds (426.12 million of reads per hour)
+- Mapping, including sorted-by-coordinate BAM output: **3 min 4 sec (426.12 million reads/hour)**

-## Important Limitations
+## Limitations

-Do not use `--readFilesCommand` to read gzip-compressed files with this Windows release.
+Do not use `--readFilesCommand` with this Windows release.

-STAR implements this option by creating POSIX FIFO files and temporary shell scripts, such as `gzip -cd "reads.fastq.gz" > FIFO`.
+STAR implements `--readFilesCommand` by creating POSIX FIFO files and temporary shell scripts, such as `gzip -cd "reads.fastq.gz" > FIFO`.
 This depends on Unix-style shell behavior and FIFO support, which are not reliable in the MSYS2-MSYS Windows build.

 Also avoid giving multiple FASTQ files for one mate as a comma-separated list, such as `--readFilesIn R1_L001.fastq,R1_L002.fastq R2_L001.fastq,R2_L002.fastq`.
-STAR internally uses `cat` in this case, which goes through the same FIFO and temporary shell script path.
+When multiple files are provided this way, STAR internally uses `cat`, which goes through the same FIFO and temporary shell script path.
 If reads are split across lanes or chunks, combine them into one R1 file and one R2 file before running STAR.

-For gzipped input files, use `STAR-gz.ps1` or `STARlong-gz.ps1` instead.
-These wrapper scripts work around this limitation by temporarily decompressing gzipped input files before running `STAR.exe` or `STARlong.exe`.
+For gzipped input files, use `STAR-gz.ps1` or `STARlong-gz.ps1` instead of `--readFilesCommand`.
+These wrapper scripts avoid STAR's `--readFilesCommand` path by temporarily decompressing gzipped input files before running `STAR.exe` or `STARlong.exe`.

 In addition, `STAR-gz.ps1` and `STARlong-gz.ps1` can accept gzipped genome FASTA and annotation GTF files for `--genomeFastaFiles` and `--sjdbGTFfile`.